ministryofjustice/hmpps-arns-integrations-test-playwright/README.md

 For other browsers available in the config, pass the desired browser in your command.

+NOTE: a .env file is required to run certain test features locally.
+This file is available upon request as and when needed.

 ## Generating reports
 To open last HTML report run: npx playwright show-report